ssokolow/rust-cli-boilerplate/README.md

 * Update this for a modern `Cargo.toml` template renderer.
   * Use a `year` template variable to automatically fill out copyright dates.
-* Re-incorporate use of `nightly` for access to unstable rustfmt options.
 * Add [log](https://github.com/rust-lang-nursery/log) to the boilerplate
 * Read the [callgrind docs](http://valgrind.org/docs/manual/cl-manual.html) and
   figure out how to exclude the Rust standard library from what KCacheGrind